Table of Contents

-When enabling the Automatic Client Upgrade, SCCM creates a Scheduled Task for each client machine that has a version number lower than the Latest Version property.
+When enabling the Automatic Client Upgrade, SCCM creates a Scheduled Task for each client machine with a version number lower than the Latest Version property.

-The Scheduled Task is created with a random run interval, which means that all of the clients are not updated at the same time, which could cause performance issues.
+The Scheduled Task is created with a random run interval, which means that all clients are not updated simultaneously, which could cause performance issues.

-7 days is the default, which is usually fine, but change it according to your requirements.
+Seven days is the default, which is usually sufficient, but change it according to your requirements.

 Follow the below steps to enable Automatic Client Upgrade in your SCCM hierarchy:

-1. Select your Site and select Hierarchy Settings in the top ribbon.
+1. Open the SCCM console.
+Select your Site under Site Configuration and select Hierarchy Settings in the top ribbon.